minetest/minetest/README.md

 #### Download

-You can install git for easily keeping your copy up to date.
+You can install Git for easily keeping your copy up to date.
-If you don’t want git, read below on how to get the source without git.
+If you don’t want Git, read below on how to get the source without Git.
-This is an example for installing git on Debian/Ubuntu:
+This is an example for installing Git on Debian/Ubuntu:

     sudo apt install git